Pro Insights

 Advantages

-• May inhibit the regrowth of mold after a water damage event, provided the moisture source is repaired.
+• Can inhibit microbial re-establishment after water damage remediation, *provided the moisture source is fully resolved*.

-• Provides peace of mind for homeowners with severe allergies or compromised immune systems.
+• Provides an important layer of remediation for homeowners with severe allergies, asthma, or compromised immune systems facing *verified* microbial issues in their HVAC system.

 Considerations

-• Many products are not registered by the EPA for use in all types of ductwork, especially internally insulated ducts.
+• Many antimicrobial products are not universally registered by the EPA for use with all types of ductwork, particularly internally insulated ducts, which require specialized, approved solutions.

 Best Anti-Microbial Treatments for Air Ducts: Pro Insights on Effectiveness & Safety - Comparing options for Best Anti-Microbial Treatments for Air Ducts: Pro Insights on Effectiveness & Safety